apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

    - Every rule should be in single line, no empty line between rules.
    - Rule of lexer name should capitalization.
 If name composite with more than one word, use `underline` to separate.
 Rule name of `DataType` and `Symbol` should end with `underline`.
 If rule name is conflicted with ANTLR's keyword, should take an `underline` behind rule name.
    - For private rule in lexer should use `fragment`, rule with `fragment` should define behind of public rule which they served.
-   - Common rule of lexer should put in file `Keyword.g4`, every database may has customized rule file by themselves.
+   - Common rule of lexer should put in file `Keyword.g4`, every database may have customized rule file by themselves.
 For example: `MySQLKeyword.g4`.
  - Parser Conduct
    - After every rule finish, blank line should no indents.
    - No space before rule name definition.
 One space between `colon` and rule, `semicolon` should take a new line and keep indents (including blank lines) consistent with the previous one.